-'''

-2537

 Some attribute descriptions MAY place additional requirements on charset values that may be used, such as

-2538

-REQUIRED values that MUST be supported or additional restrictions, such as requiring that the charset
+2536 REQUIRED values that MUST be supported or additional restrictions, such as requiring that the charset

-2539

-have US-ASCII as a subset charset.
+2537 have US-ASCII as a subset charset.

-2540

 4.1.8 'naturalLanguage'

-2541

-The 'naturalLanguage' attribute syntax is a standard identifier for a natural language and optionally a
+The 'naturalLanguage' attribute syntax is a standard identifier for a natural language and optionally a country.

-2542

-country.
 The values for this syntax type are defined by RFC 1766 [RFC1766].
-Though RFC 1766 requires

-2543

-that the values be case-insensitive US-ASCII, IPP requires all lower case to simplify comparing by IPP
+Though RFC 1766 requires that the values be case-insensitive US-ASCII, IPP requires all lower case to simplify comparing by IPP clients and Printer objects.

-2544

-clients and Printer objects.
 Examples include:

-2545

 'en': for English

-2546

 'en-us': for US English

-2547

-'fr': for French

-2548

-'de': for German
+2545 'fr': for French 2546 'de': for German

-2549

-2550

 The maximum length of 'naturalLanguage' values used to represent IPP attribute values is 63 octets.

-2551

-4.1.9 'mimeMediaType'
+2549 4.1.9 'mimeMediaType'

-2552

-The 'mimeMediaType' attribute syntax is the Internet Media Type (sometimes called MIME type) as

-2553

-defined by RFC 2046 [RFC2046] and registered according to the procedures of RFC 2048 [RFC2048] for
+The 'mimeMediaType' attribute syntax is the Internet Media Type (sometimes called MIME type) as defined by RFC 2046 [RFC2046] and registered according to the procedures of RFC 2048 [RFC2048] for specification of the Media Type in the IANA Registry [IANA-MT].
+Although most other IPP syntax types allow for only lower-cased values, this syntax type allows for mixed-case values which are case-insensitive.

-2554

-identifying a document format.
+2552 identifying a document format.
 The value MAY include a charset parameter, depending on the

-2555

-specification of the Media Type in the IANA Registry [IANA-MT].
-Although most other IPP syntax types

-2556

-allow for only lower-cased values, this syntax type allows for mixed-case values which are case-insensitive.

-2557

-Examples are:
+2555 Examples are:

-2558

 'text/html': An HTML document

-2559

-'text/plain': A plain text document in US-ASCII (RFC 2046 indicates that in the absence of the charset
+'text/plain': A plain text document in US-ASCII (RFC 2046 indicates that in the absence of the charset parameter MUST mean US-ASCII rather than simply unspecified) [RFC2046].

-2560

-parameter MUST mean US-ASCII rather than simply unspecified) [RFC2046].

-2561

 'text/plain; charset=US-ASCII': A plain text document in US-ASCII [52, 56].

-2562

 'text/plain; charset=ISO-8859-1': A plain text document in ISO 8859-1 (Latin 1) [ISO8859-1].

-2563

 'text/plain; charset=utf-8': A plain text document in ISO 10646 represented as UTF-8 [RFC2279]

-2564

 'application/postscript': A PostScript document [RFC2046]

-2565

-'application/vnd.hp-PCL': A PCL document [IANA-MT] (charset escape sequence embedded in the
+'application/vnd.hp-PCL': A PCL document [IANA-MT] (charset escape sequence embedded in the document data)

-2566

-document data)

-2567

 'application/pdf': Portable Document Format - see IANA MIME Media Type registry

-2568

 'application/octet-stream': Auto-sense - see section 4.1.9.1

-2569

-2570

 4.1.9.1 Application/octet-stream -- Auto-Sensing the document format

-2571

-'''

 One special type is 'application/octet-stream'.
-If the Printer object supports this value, the Printer object and/or at document processing time.
-During auto-sensing, a Printer may determine that the document-data has a format that the Printer doesn't recognize.
-If the Printer determines this problem before returning an operation response, it rejects the request and returns the 'client-error-document-format-not-supported' status code.
-If the Printer determines this problem after accepting the request and returning an operation response with one of the successful status codes, the Printer adds the 'unsupported-document-format' value to the job's "job-state-reasons" attribute.
+If the Printer object supports this value, the Printer object 2569 MUST be capable of auto-sensing the format of the document data, either as part of the create operation 2570 and/or at document processing time.
+During auto-sensing, a Printer may determine that the document-data 2571 has a format that the Printer doesn't recognize.
+If the Printer determines this problem before returning an 2572 operation response, it rejects the request and returns the 'client-error-document-format-not-supported' status 2573 code.
+If the Printer determines this problem after accepting the request and returning an operation response 2574 with one of the successful status codes, the Printer adds the 'unsupported-document-format' value to the 2575 iob's "iob-state-reasons" attribute.
+2576